The aim of this fifth activity is to:

 Laws that apply to the use of copyright material in schools don’t apply to using the material on the Internet.
 Using copyright material in posts leaves you open to copyright infringement which is why it is important to learn which images you can use and how to attribute images you can use.

 To avoid copyright issues you should use one of the following three options:

 - Option 3: Use your own photos or use images you create using apps or online tools.

 The same rules apply to audio and videos.
 For example, if you are creating your own video to share online and want to add music then you need to use either creative commons or public domain music.

 For this activity, we will focus on finding images online that you are allowed to add to blog posts.
 Refer to step 4 if you want to upload your own photos or create your own photos.

 Introduction to Creative Commons

-When you license your work with creative commons, you are giving people the permission to use it without having to ask permission, provided they use it in the manner stated in your Creative Commons license.
+When you license your work with creative commons, you are giving people permission to use it without having to ask permission, provided they use it in the manner stated in your Creative Commons license.

 The reason people use Creative Commons licenses is to make it easier for everyone to share and adapt creative work without the concern of copyright infringement.

 Creative Commons licenses are used for books, websites, blogs, photographs, films, videos, songs.